wlaur/encomp/docs/usage.rst

     # identical to the previous assignment
     df['C'] = [q_scalar] * len(df)

-    # this will be correctly broadcasted to a repeated array
+    # this will be correctly broadcasted to a repeated int array
     df['D'] = q_scalar.m

     df.head()